deepanshs/mrsimulator/docs/understanding-isotopomers.rst

         "abundance": "98.915%"
     }

-:numref:`listing_1H-12C` is an example of the `1H-12C` isotopomer, serialized using JavaScript Object Notation (JSON).
+In :numref:`listing_1H-12C` is an example of the `1H-12C` isotopomer, serialized using the JavaScript Object Notation (JSON).
 At the root level of the **Isotopomer** object, we find four keywords, **name**, **description**, **sites**, and **abundance**.
 The value of the `name` key is `1H-12C`.
 The value of the description key is an optional